jorbush/jorbites-notifier/docs/README.md

 - [Notification Types](./notification_types.md): Supported notification types
 - [Security](./security.md): Security measures implemented in the service
 - [Email Service](./email.md): Details about the email notification service
+- [MongoDB Integration](./mongo.md): How MongoDB is integrated into the service